SmartStandards/UnifiedJsonMessageWrapper/readme.md

 ## A Dynamic Controller Factory for ASP.NET core WebAPI
-  *IS COMMING SOON*
  The NuGet-Package ID is 'UJMW.DynamicController'

 ## Controller Code Generator for ASP.NET core WebAPI
   **IS STABLE** but discontinued (see '/Resources/for ASP.NET 5 MVC/...')